Sensational Vermont Swimming Holes

 One of the lesser-known swimming Holes in Vermont is Fosters.
 It can be found tucked right off of Notchbrook Road in Stowe.
 From the street, there are approximately fifteen stone steps that make up a short walk down to the river.
 There are several large flat rocks at the top under the trees where people leave their stuff.
 The deepest part of the river will be right in front of you.
 People jump from there or from the far side, which requires a short hike through the woods.

 If you just want to wade in, and put your chairs down, head upstream to your right.
 Here the water is anywhere from approximately 6 inches to 4 feet deep, depending on the water flow.
 It is usually not too crowded, and there are several places to camp out in the water.
 You can even wedge yourself between the rocks for a natural jacuzzi.

 Parking: There is no parking lot.
 Simply pull over and park on the left side of Notchbrook Road facing downhill.

 As one of the closest swimming holes to Burlington, you may find Bolton Potholes extremely popular and crowded on warm summer days.
 Located along the Joiner Brook River, the potholes are made up of a series of five waterfalls that create several separate pools of water.
 There are sunny spots for sunbathing, deep pools for jumping, and rocky beaches.

 It is worth the climb up the rocks to the Eagle’s Eye for the magnificent mountain views.
 This spot can also be accessed from the road.
 Instead of taking the first trail in, head north and follow the path.

-Parking: There is no parking allowed along the road however, there is a very small parking lot at the bottom of Bolton Valley Access Road.
-If that is full try the Smilie school parking lot and follow the trail up to the potholes.
+Parking: There is no parking allowed along the road.
+The very small parking lot at the bottom of Bolton Valley Access Road is now closed.
+Try the road infront of the Smilie school parking lot and follow the trail up to the potholes.

 Winooski Footbridge (Long Trail)